AriFordsham/GHCWiki/lightweight-concurrency.md

 As an aside, the race condition in [swapMVar](http://www.haskell.org/ghc/docs/6.12.2/html/libraries/base-4.2.0.1/Control-Concurrent-MVar.html#v%3AswapMVar) can be eliminated with the help of PTM abstraction.
 TODO show example.
 Thus, PTM abstraction makes it easy to construct correct concurrent data-structures.

+## SCont Affinity

+Every SCont is bound to a particular capability and only that capability is capable of running the SCont.
+Switching to an SCont that is not bound to the current capability raises a runtime error.
+SCont affinity interface is shown below.

+A newly created SCont is bound to the current capability.

 ## Capabilities and Tasks